AdobeDocs/pass.en/help/accountiq/dashboard.md

 <br>

-When you log in as a Programmer and MVPD, you'll view the Accounts sharing probability, Number of accounts and usage by sharing probability level.
+When you log in as a Programmer and MVPD user, you'll view the Accounts sharing probability, Number of accounts and usage by sharing probability level.

 ## Accounts sharing probability {#accounts-sharing-probability}